 Because Ohio is an origin-based state, the rate you’ll need to charge your customers will be the one at the site of your physical store or at the location you shipped from if you’re an Ohio-based business.
 If your business is based out-of-state but you still have a nexus in the state through some other means, the tax rate you should assess will be that at the destination address of the shipment.
 It’s also important to note that shipping and delivery charges on taxable purchases in Ohio are also taxable.

-Of course, you don’t have to worry about Ohio state sales tax at all unless you have a significant presence, or nexus there.
+Of course, you don’t have to worry about Ohio state sales tax at all unless you have a significant presence or nexus there.
 For the purposes of assessing sales tax responsibility, Ohio considers a seller to have a nexus if they:

 As in many states, this combination of regulations comes to mean that if you store your goods in a warehouse in the state, you must collect and remit sales tax from your Ohio customers.
 For anyone using fulfillment through Amazon, this will apply in Ohio due to the presence of two fulfillment centers in the state.